acoppes/unity-gemserk-utilities/Readme.md

 * Delayed or triggerable instantiation of PrefabInstance objects.
     - Right now they are auto instantiated when the world starts but could be useful to have them there but activate/instantiate during gameplay.

+* Inject controllers with components?

+* Abilities system? (duration, cooldown, is active)

 ## Examples